-3. Tokenization allows you to retrieve the original data in the event you need it.
+Because the connection is two way – tokenization and de-tokenization - you can retrieve the original data in the event if you need it.

 Let’s say you’ve collected instrument readings from a personal medical device that I own.
 If you detect something in that data, like performance degradation, you and I both would appreciate my getting a phone call, an email or a letter informing me I need to replace the device.
 Encryption would not allow this because once data is encrypted, such as my name or phone number, it disappears forever from the database.

-In contrast, anonymization offers the ability to perform some fundamental analysis, but you’re limited by the original data design and intent.
-Anonymization removes all the PII by grouping data into ranges, like sorting a list of customers by age or zip code while removing their birthdate and social security number.
+Unlike encryption, anonymization offers some ability to perform fundamental analysis, but is limited by the anonymization data design and intent.
+Anonymization removes all the PII by grouping data into ranges, like age range or zip code while removing their birthdate and street address.
 This means you can perform a level of analysis on anonymized data, say on your 18 to 25 years old customers.
 But what if you wanted a different group or associate that age range with another data set?

-Anonymization and encryption, therefore, can be shortsighted moves.
+Encryption, anonymization and one-way hashing, therefore, can be shortsighted moves.
 Your organization’s success depends on allowing authorized users to access the original data now and in the future, as long as you can track and report on the usage.
 At the same time, you must also ensure that sensitive data is useless to everyone else.

-Tokenization overcomes these challenges by preserving the connections and relationships between data columns and sets.
+Tokenization overcomes the challenges other data security solutions face by preserving the connections and relationships between data columns and sets.
 However, tokenization isn’t just a simple mathematical scramble of the original data like encryption or a group of ranges with anonymized data.
 Authorized analysts can query tokenized data for insights without having access to the underlying PII.
 The more secure token remains meaningless to any unauthorized user or hacker.

 With modern tokenization techniques, you can apply policies and authorize access at scale for thousands of users.
 You can also track and report on the secure access of sensitive data to ensure compliance with privacy regulations worldwide.
-You can’t do this with anonymization and encryption.
+You can’t do this with anonymization, hashing or encryption.